Ronaldinho: Outside football

 A wax sculpture of Ronaldinho was unveiled at Madame Tussauds Hong Kong in December 2007.
 Ronaldinho has had an official role with UNICEF, the United Nations Children's Fund, since February 2006.
 In 2011, he was recruited by the Joint United Nations Programme on HIV/AIDS to promote awareness among young people of the disease and how to avoid it.
 In March 2015, Ronaldinho was the sixth most popular sportsperson on Facebook, behind Cristiano Ronaldo, Messi, Beckham, Neymar and Kaká, with 31 million Facebook fans.
 Ronaldinho also has over 50 million Instagram followers.

 On 2 February 2017, Barcelona announced that Ronaldinho signed a 10-year deal to become an ambassador for the club at institutional events.
 On 6 July 2018, Ronaldinho announced a partnership with company World Soccer Coin (WSC) to develop a new cryptocurrency, the Ronaldinho Soccer Coin, with WSC claiming that the profits of the coin will be used to football projects such as "Ronaldinho Digital Stadiums".

-On 29 October 2020, Ronaldinho released a statement regarding the Nagorno-Karabakh conflict and Azerbaijan.
-He expressed solidarity with Azerbaijani people.
 In late July 2021, he went to Beirut, Lebanon, to lay a wreath in honor of victims of the port explosion.

 In fiction, Ronaldinho features as a character in Rupert Thomson's 2021 novel Barcelona Dreaming.

 In 2018, he appeared in the American martial arts film Kickboxer: Retaliation, alongside Alain Moussi and Jean-Claude Van Damme.

+Ronaldinho would appear in a match for the Kings League, a seven-a-side competition with unique rules, in 2023, playing for Ibai Llanos's Porcinos FC.
+After being promised his own team in a then-upcoming Brazilian version of the Kings League by co-founder Gerard Piqué, it was announced in 2024 that he instead signed to the six-a-side Baller League to have a team in their new competition in the United States, later revealed to be the Midnight Wizards.

 Ronaldinho Gaúcho (comic strip)

 Ronaldinho Gaúcho is a Brazilian celebrity comic strip by Mauricio de Sousa, syndicated by Atlantic Syndication.
 It features a fictionalised version of the Ronaldinho as a child.
 The strip was created in 2006, when the 2006 FIFA World Cup was taking place in Germany.
 It ran until 2015.

-It was adapted into an animated television series as Ronaldinho Gaúcho's Team, produced by Italian studio GIG Italy Entertainment, with the coproduction of MSP (Mauricio de Sousa Produções).
+It was adapted into an animated television series as Ronaldinho Gaucho's Team, produced by Italian studio GIG Italy Entertainment, with the coproduction of MSP (Mauricio de Sousa Produções).

 In 2014, because of the FIFA World Cup held in Brazil, Ronaldinho Gaúcho's short animated series was acquired by the paid children's channel Gloob, at the same time, the Discovery Kids channel aired the series "Pelezinho in: Planet Soccer".
 The series "Pelezinho in: Planet Soccer" was also launched, usually passing during Discovery Kids commercials, and Neymar Jr. by Nickelodeon.